 Georgia enacted its Dram Shop Act in 1998.
 It is usually invoked to confer liability on bars, restaurants or retail establishments.
 However, the statute addresses the liability of “a person.”
 This means that it is not limited to businesses.

-At Millar & Mixon, LLC, we assist Atlanta and Georgia residents who have been harmed by a drunk driving accident after the driver attended a private party where alcohol was served.
+At The Millar Law Firm we assist Atlanta and Georgia residents who have been harmed by a drunk driving accident after the driver attended a private party where alcohol was served.
 A Georgia Dram Shop Act claim against a social host may help you to obtain compensation for your losses and hold a party host accountable for their irresponsible actions.

-To receive a free initial consultation about your case, call us today or use our online contact form.
-A lawyer from Millar & Mixon, LLC will talk to you by telephone about your rights, review your options and get started right away on helping you to seek justice.
+To receive a free initial case review and consultation, call us today or use our online contact form.
+A lawyer from The Millar Firm will talk to you by telephone about your rights, review your options and get started right away on helping you to seek justice.

 Social Host Liability in a Drunk Driving Accident

 Georgia’s Dram Shop Act outlines liability for acts of intoxicated persons.
 The law has traditionally been applied to bars, taverns, nightclubs, concert venues, restaurants, liquor stores, convenience stores, grocery stores and other businesses licensed to sell alcohol.
 But the law can be applied equally to those who host parties at which alcohol is served.

 Generally speaking, under the Dram Shop Act, a social host can be held liable if the host: